 For the criminal charges, the statute limitations banns the involved prosecutors from charging criminals beyond the time allowed for a lawsuit.
 However, you need to also understand that each state comes with its own statute of limitations.
 This means that what might be the accepted statute of limitations in one state might not be the same in another state.

 Therefore, before dealing with any matter in this regard it is important to first of all check what the statute limitations in that particular area say about the same.
-If you are used to the statute limitations of one state you need to check what those of another state say in the same way.
+Keep in mind that you look at the statute of limitations in the same way.

 The Civil Statute Limitations